Wakhan Corridor: Geography

-The northern border of the corridor is formed by the Pamir River and Lake Zorkul in the west and the high peaks of the Pamir Mountains in the east.
-To the north is Tajikistan's Gorno-Badakhshan Autonomous region.
+The northern border of the corridor is defined by the Pamir River and Lake Zorkul in the west, and the high peaks of the Pamir Mountains in the east.
+To the north is Tajikistan's Gorno-Badakhshan Autonomous Region.
 To the south, the corridor is bounded by the high mountains of the Hindu Kush and Karakoram.
-Along the southern flank of the corridor, there are two mountain passes that connect the corridor to its neighbours.
-The Broghol pass offers access to the Khyber Pakhtunkhwa region of Pakistan, while the Irshad Pass connects the corridor to Gilgit-Baltistan.
+Along its southern flank, two mountain passes connect the corridor to neighboring regions.
+The Broghol Pass provides access to Pakistan's Khyber Pakhtunkhwa region, while the Irshad Pass links the corridor to Gilgit-Baltistan.
 The Dilisang Pass, which also connects to Gilgit-Baltistan, is disused.
 The easternmost pass, as indicated above, is the Wakhjir Pass, which connects to China and is the only border connection between that country and Afghanistan.

 The corridor is higher in the east than in the west; (the Wakhjir Pass is 4923 m in elevation) and descends to about 3037 m at Ishkashim.
 The Wakhjir River emerges from an ice cave on the Afghan side of the Wakhjir Pass and flows west, joining the Bozai Darya near the village of Bozai Gumbaz to form the Wakhan River.
 The Wakhan River then joins the Pamir River near Kala-i-Panj to form the Panj River, which then flows out of the Wakhan Corridor at Ishkashim.

 The Chinese consider Chalachigu Valley, the valley east of Wakhjir Pass on the Chinese side connecting Taghdumbash Pamir, to be part of the Wakhan Corridor.
 The high mountain valley is about 100 km long.
 This valley, through which the Tashkurgan River flows, is generally about 3-5 km wide and less than 1 km at its narrowest point.
 This entire valley on the Chinese side is closed to visitors; however, local residents and herders from the area are permitted access.

 History

-Although the terrain is extremely rugged, the Corridor was historically used as a trading route between Badakhshan and Yarkand.
-It appears that Marco Polo came this way.
+Although the terrain is extremely rugged, the Corridor was historically used as a trading route between Kabul and Kashgar.
+It appears that Alexander the Great, Song Yun, Huisheng, Xuanzang, Marco Polo, and many others came this way.
 The Portuguese Jesuit priest Bento de Goes crossed from the Wakhan to China between 1602 and 1606.
-In May 1906, Sir Aurel Stein explored the Wakhan and reported that at that time, 100 pony loads of goods crossed annually to China.
-There were further crossings in 1874 by Captain T.E.
-Gordon of the British Army, in 1891 by Francis Younghusband, and in 1894 by Lord Curzon.
+The area was visited under the watchful eyes of the Russians by Thomas Edward Gordon in 1874, and in 1891 by Francis Younghusband, followed by Lord Curzon in 1894.
+While visiting Wakhan in May 1906, Aurel Stein reported that 100 pony loads of goods crossed annually to China.

 Early travellers used one of three routes: